Smug246/Discord-Mass-Pinger/README.md

     If you like this project consider giving it a ⭐
   </h2>

-This mass pinger was made for educational purposes, all consequences caused by your actions are your responsibility and only you can be held accountable.
+This mass pinger was made for educational purposes, all consequences caused by your actions are your responsibility.